synapseweb3/forcerelay/guide/src/quick-start/installation.md

 ## Shell auto-completions

-The `completions` sub-command of Hermes can be used to output a completion script for a choice of widely used command-line shells.
+The `completions` sub-command of Forcerelay can be used to output a completion script for a choice of widely used command-line shells.
 Refer to `hermes completions --help` for the list.
 Some shell-specific examples of setting up auto-completion with this command are provided below; check your